Monthly Archives: June 2018

 Haiti Last Day

 Large balloons with glow lights inside bounced over the heads of the 50 children at Renmen orphanage last night, suspended in the air by little hands reaching for the sky.
 The courtyard was vibrant with the screams of delight as they ran around hand in hand with the volunteers.
-Our trips always end with a […]
+Our trips always end with […]

 Genese’s smile would light up the earth on a cloudy day.
 She came running up to Dr Hippolyte and me and gave me an embrace that brought tears to my eyes.
 She lost everything to Hurricane Matthew which ravaged Haiti in October 2016.
 Hundreds maybe thousands died, including her husband and young child.
 Her house […]